Beniamino Stella: Congregation for the Clergy

 Pope Francis nominated him Prefect of the Congregation for the Clergy on 21 September 2013.
 On 16 December 2013 he was appointed as a member of the Congregation for Bishops.

 In an interview on 27 February 2019, Stella revealed that, for approximately ten years, the Congregation of the Clergy had been responsible for matters concerning priests who violate their vows of celibacy.
 Regarding violation of the celibacy policy, Stella stated "In such cases there are, unfortunately, Bishops and Superiors who think that, after having provided economically for the children, or after having transferred the priest, the cleric could continue to exercise the ministry."

 Pope Francis accepted Stella's resignation as prefect of the congregation on 11 June 2021 and appointed Lazarus You Heung-sik as his successor, with the proviso that Stella would stay on until You was able to move to Rome and take office.
 You took up his new post on 2 August.

 Cardinal

 In the consistory of 22 February 2014, he was created Cardinal-Deacon of Santi Cosma e Damiano.

 On 10 March 2015, Pope Francis appointed Stella a member of the Pontifical Committee for International Eucharistic Congresses.

 He was named a member of the Pontifical Commission for the Vatican City State on 11 June 2016, of the Secretariat for Communications on 13 July 2016, of the Congregation for Divine Worship and the Discipline of the Sacraments on 28 October 2016, of the Congregation for the Doctrine of the Faith on 22 November 2016, and of the Congregation for the Evangelization of Peoples on 4 October 2017.

 On 1 May 2020, Stella was raised to the order of cardinal bishop and assigned the suburbicarian see title of Porto-Santa Rufina.

 He has served as the postulator for the canonization cause of Pope John Paul I since 2016.

+Stella is ineligible to vote in the 2025 papal conclave since he is over the age of 80, but he is still able to participate in the pre-conclave meetings of cardinals.
+According to reports, during one of these meetings, Stella criticized the late Pope Francis for "bypassing the long-standing tradition of the church" by allowing the Catholic laity to serve in the Roman Curia.
+His remarks allegedly surprised other cardinals, as Stella was viewed as one of Francis' most trusted advisors.
+The same reports also mentioned Stella as a strong supporter of Cardinal Pietro Parolin for the papacy.